 - Bigger kids and adults enjoy our hands-on opportunities and demonstrations.

 - Seniors may find they have a trip down memory lane in the exhibits dedicated to Nova Scotia since 1925.

 - We have a unique gift shop with many items made in Nova Scotia.

-- We are part of a network of 27 quality museums called the Nova Scotia Museum, operated by the Government of Nova Scotia and spread across Nova Scotia.
+- We are a family of 28 quality museums called the Nova Scotia Museum, operated by the Government of Nova Scotia and spread across Nova Scotia.